The hiking trails are open from sunrise to sunset every day.

-Dogs are welcome at Old Waynesborough Park but we ask that pets stay on their leash in the park.
+We welcome dogs at the park but ask that pets stay on their leash.

 Fishing is allowed along the banks of the Neuse River but be careful in selecting a spot as there are areas where the trails drop off sharply into the river.
 There are several areas that provide wide, flat banks with plenty of space and the river offers a wide variety of species including bass, catfish, and shad.
 North Carolina requires a permit for freshwater fishing which can be obtained online from the NC Wildlife Resources website (click here).